HyperAgents/hmas/domains/manufacturing-environments/discover-behavior-specifications/README.md

 ## Description
 An agent is situated in a manufacturing workspace that contains a robotic arm artifact.
 The resource profile of the robotic arm artifact exposes a signifier that provides a specification describing how to exploit a behavior possibility, such as how to move the gripper of the robotic arm.
 Specifically, it is a behavior specification that defines a single action that specifies the moving of the gripper.
 This action specification:
-- is of type onto:SetGripper (https://ci.mines-stetienne.fr/kg/ontology#SetGripper),
+- is of type `onto:SetGripper` (https://ci.mines-stetienne.fr/kg/ontology#SetGripper),
-- expects an input of the schema onto:GripperJoint (https://ci.mines-stetienne.fr/kg/ontology#GripperJoint), and
+- expects an input of the schema `onto:GripperJoint` (https://ci.mines-stetienne.fr/kg/ontology#GripperJoint), and
 - can be executed via a hypermedia control from a set of hypermedia controls: The set of hypermedia controls contains two forms ⁠—⁠ a form describing an HTTP request, and a form describing a CoAP request.

 The agent has discovered the signifier and has the objective of behaving based on the signified SP.
-To this end, the agent provides an input of the schema onto:GripperJoint, and sends an HTTP request based on one of the forms.
+To this end, the agent provides an input of the schema `onto:GripperJoint`, and sends an HTTP request based on one of the forms.

 ## Competency Questions